lazywithclass/lazywithclass.github.io/2017-02-13/README.md

 With those two in mind I have space for a couple more activities during my batch, I think I have to choose from:

+ * learning Haskell and how dependent types are useful
  * attending security oriented Capture The Flag events
  * pair with people on Whatever™
  * join mock interviews
  * join an algorithms and data structures study group

-I don't think I can make all of them work at the same time, so possibly I have to drop the first :(
+I don't think I can make all of them work at the same time, so possibly I have to drop some :(

 #### Next few days